amirhaakim/cafe-de-project/DE_v1/README.md

 # Cafe Data Engineering dbt Project

-This is a learning and pilot dbt project for building a warehouse-style data pipeline from raw cafe sales data into curated, analytics-ready models.
+This dbt project implements a production-style warehouse pipeline for cafe sales data, from raw ingestion through curated transformation and analytics-ready serving layers.

-The project mirrors a common production pattern where data is extracted from an operational source system, loaded into a warehouse, cleaned, curated, and modeled into facts and dimensions for BI consumption.
+It follows a practical analytics engineering architecture: source ingestion into Postgres, medallion-style refinement, controlled correction workflows, dimensional modeling, and report-ready marts for BI consumption.

 ## Project Purpose

-The goal of this project is to demonstrate:
+This project is designed to demonstrate:

 - Python-based CSV ingestion into Postgres
 - medallion-style transformation layers: bronze, silver, curated silver, dimensions, and facts